brkarcher/brkarcher.github.io/condor.md

 A few seconds later, when she was satisfied that fire and death would not claim her, she stepped inside.

 Two steely humanoid forms, two-and-a-half meters tall from heel to helm, were harnessed to the wall.
 They were damn ugly things, all boxy volume, welded plates, and sharp corners.
-Myomer conduits—artificial muscles—ran alongside bundles of cables at the calves and down the upper arms.
+EAP conduits—artificial muscles—ran alongside bundles of cables at the calves and down the upper arms.
 Huge boxy gauntlets were painted with danger stripe and terminated in beefy-looking steel hands with stubby but fully-articulated digits.
 The integrated helmets had dual, bug-eyed lenses, shielded from a high-power forehead lamp by a brim.

 Sam marked them for industrial exoskeletons.
 Probably mining suits, old, cheap, and long forgotten in this strange underground complex.